xiewenwei/sneakers_packer/README.md

 # SneakersPacker

-SneakersPacker is a gem for using sneakers to 3 message communication patterns job message, broadcast and RPC(remote procedure call).
+SneakersPacker is a gem for using sneakers to realize 3 message communication patterns job message, broadcast and RPC(remote procedure call).

 ## Installation